DigiExam for teachers

 (on-campus only) To recover from a network or computer failure during an assessment and restart an assessment via USB drive:

 Use the DigiExam website to download the teacher's offline file for the exam onto a USB drive.

 Ask the student to open DigiExam client on the student's computer and enter the same log in criteria as when he/she took the exam first (this can be found in the monitoring view of the exam).

 When the student has logged in you insert the USB drive in the computer and you will be asked if you want to restart the same exam again.
 Click yes and the student will be let in and also be able to hand in the exam or save it to the USB drive.

 While students work during a DigiExam assessment, answers are automatically saved every 10 seconds both to the local hard drive of the student's computer and online to DigiExam servers.
 If the Internet connection to the student computer is disrupted, saving continues to the local hard drive.
-After a disruption, students can submit results or continue working with assistance of the teacher following the steps in note B above.
+After a disruption, students can submit results or continue working with assistance of the teacher following the steps in note B ("students unable to hand in work") under the heading Creating, Administering, and Grading an assessment above.

 Teacher-related page in DigiExam Knowledge Center - Lots of information here directly from DigiExam on everything above and more,

 If you prefer a video demonstration: Demo webinar: